openvnf/kube-vxlan-controller/README.md

   vxlan.travelping.com/networks: vxeth0 id=1000 dev=tun0, vxeth1
 ```

-When specified in annotation, a network is configured on a pod level.
-To set
-configuration on a cluster level, the network options configmap should be
-modified accordingly:
+The only mandatory option for now is "id" (VNI) and should be explicitly defined
+in either configmap or annotation.

+The manifest used in the "Deployment" section defines "kube-vxlan-controller"
+configmap with some options for networks named "vxlan[0-3]" including "id".
+Therefore, the example above with "vxeth0" and "vxeth1" networks works without
+complains about non-existing id.

+#### type

+Network interface type that will be created in a pod.
+Currently the "vxlan" one
+is only tested and supported and a default value, therefore usually should not
+be specified.

+#### id

+Defines network identified (VNI in case of VXLAN), mandatory, no default value.
+In case of VXLAN should be set to a numberic value.

+#### name

+Name of the actual network interface that will be created.
+Will be set to a
+network name if not specified.

+#### dev

+A pod network device used to create a network interface (default: "eth0").

+#### up

+Defines whether a created interface should be set up.
+Can be set to "true" or
+"false".
+Specifying without any value implies "true".
+If specified globaly in
+the configmap, could be overriden with "up=false".

+#### ip

+Defines an IP address that will be assigned to a created network interface.

+#### route

+Defines a route table rule that controller can create after an interface setup.
+The following example descibes how to create a rule routing a subnet
+"192.168.2.0/24" via the "192.168.1.1" gateway:

 ```
-data:
-  vxeth0: id=1000 dev=tun0
-  vxeth1: id=1001 up
+route=192.168.2.0/24:192.168.1.1
 ```

-A pod level configuration pair overrides a cluster level one.

 ## Controller Workflow

 The controller is subscribed to the pod events using the [Pod Watch API].
 On the
-"Pod added" event the controller is looking for the network list annotation and
+"pod added" event the controller is looking for the networks annotation and
-sets up VXLAN networks according to it using the Agent init container.
-Thus the
+sets up networks according to it (and according to the networks configmap) using
-other init containers available in a pod can already work with the interfaces.
+the Agent init container.
+Thus the other init containers available in a pod can
+already work with the interfaces.

-Once the interfaces are set up, the controller sends a TERM signal to the main
+Once the network interfaces are created and configured according to the options,
+the controller sends a TERM signal to the main process of the Agent to let it
-process of the Agent to let it terminate so that the pod could proceed with its
+terminate so that the pod could proceed with its creation.
-creation.

 Once a pod is running the sidecar Agent container is used to configure fdb
 entries to set up configured networks peers forwarding.
 If added or removed pod